Back to the Klondike: Analysis

 Barks had an interest in Klondike and scenes of this story were inspired by old Klondike tales, but this story can be seen as most important for its contribution to the development of Scrooge's personality, and way of thought.
 Scrooge's participation in the Klondike Gold Rush had been mentioned before, but this is the first time the Klondike becomes an essential part of Scrooge's past.
 In later stories by both Barks and his "successors", references to Scrooge's past in the Klondike appear even more often than those to his native Scotland.

 The story presents the first appearance of Goldie O'Gilt (Glittering Goldie).
 Her love/hate relationship with Scrooge is considered by some people, mainly Don Rosa fans, a great part of the two characters' appeal.
 The story is, according to these fans, the first focusing on Scrooge's love life, and the last focusing on it by Barks.

 Another theme introduced in this story is that Scrooge makes conscious effort to hide or deny his own feelings and emotions because he doesn't want to appear vulnerable.
 This has become an essential part of the character's way of thinking and acting in subsequent stories.
 Often mentioned as one of Barks' strongest stories, it largely defines Scrooge's character, and the themes introduced here are now considered part of a tradition.

-However, part of the story has been controversial, as Western Publishing censored a section because of its rough atmosphere.
-It was considered inappropriate for a comic read by children.
-Despite this, the censored segment has made it into more recent publications.